-When it comes to Hong Kong inspired jewellery, Goods of Desire have a great selection and we love these quirky HK Charm bracelets.
-There are three designs featuring different Hong Kong icons, normally priced at $850 they are currently on sale at $425.
-Or you may prefer their stylish ‘Silversmith Collection‘, which includes a whole range of Hong Kong inspired pieces for both men and women.
-Prices start at $350.
+When it comes to Hong Kong inspired jewellery, Goods of Desire have a great selection and we love these quirky HK charm necklaces.
+There are eight designs featuring different Hong Kong icons like a clay pot or dai pai dong stool ($250).

 A cool gift idea for teen boys or girls, these bracelets from niin ($390) feature silver and gold-plated charms from a happy Buddha to a Hong Kong map.
 The red strings, said to bring good fortune and positivity to their wearers, can be worn several at a time for a hip look.

 We mustn’t forget the littlest Hong Kongers!
 Help them cherish their time spent here with a personalised book.
 The inventive books from Little Beans Toy Chest come with interactive features like zippers, lace, velcro and buttons, each one lovingly handcrafted.
 Their popular “I Love Hong Kong” quiet book ($390, ages 2 and up) takes kids on a local adventure, celebrating our rich culture with images they’ll be sure to recognise like colourful red taxis, green mini buses, the lantern festival and more.